ozgurhepsag/Basic-z-OS-Utilities-and-Practices/Working with Health Checker/readme.md

 #### Update Policy

-Because I am working on a monoplex sandbox environment, I don't want to see the XCF_CDS_SPOF check as a critical exception on my log and console.
+Because I am working on a monoplex sandbox environment, I don't want to see the XCF_CDS_SPOF check as a red WTOR on my log and console.
 </br> </br>
 I see the 'XCF_CDS_SPOF' check in the console and SYSLOG as below.

 ![Screenshot](https://github.com/ozgurhepsag/Basic-z-OS-Utilities-and-Practices/blob/main/Working%20with%20Health%20Checker/Images/XCF_CDS_SPOF%20before.png)

 I do not want to see this check like that in my console.
-It also sticks on my console until I delete it or resolve the check.
+It also sticks on my console until I delete it (or resolve the check).
 Therefore, I updated the policy for that check like below in my HZSPRM parmlib member.

        ADDREPLACE POLICY STMT(SYSLOG01)
          UPDATE CHECK(IBMXCF,XCF_CDS_SPOF)